redkite-labs/redkitecms-docs/book/pages-management.rst

 Website pages are managed using the **Pages panel** click the **Pages** button on the main toolbar placed at the top of the page to open it.

-The panel is divided in two columns: the bigger placed on the left contains the interface to add and modify a page, while on the right there is a list which contains all the website pages.
+The pages panel is divided in two columns: on the left are listed all the pages used in the website, while on the right it is placed the interface to add or edit a page.

-The panel that contains the form to manage the page information is made by tabs, so there are several sections you need to fill up to add or modify a page.
+This last one is made by tabs, so there are several sections you need to fill up when you want to add or modify a page.

 The page tab
 ------------